-In general, last year has been a good year for Broadband.
-However, the last two years we faced challenges of substantial scope reduction with our primary customer.
+In general, last year has not been a good

+year for not only Broadband but the world due to Covid 19 pandemic.
+However, the last five years we faced challenges of substantial scope reduction with our primary customers.
 The main reason for loss of business is the demand for more discounts and pressure from new entrants to lower prices yet our costs are increasing.
+In addition, 2021 has been very challenging due to Covid 19 pandemic resulting to delay in delivering substantial equipment on time to our customers

-Our organization's sustainability is hinged on six pillars that include: Customer Focus, Products and Services Excellence, Our human Resource, Innovation, Governance, Health Safety and Environment.
-These pillars are also aligned with the UNGC requirements. we have policies that cover Human Resource, Health, Safety, Environment and Business Ethics among others.
+Our organization's sustainability is hinged on six pillars that include: Customer Focus, Products and Services Excellence, Our Innovation.
+Resource, human Governance.
+Health Safety and Environment.
+These pillars are also aligned with the UNGC requirements. we that cover Human have policies Resource, Health, Safety, Environment and Business Ethics among others.